heydar-khj/Tkinter/README.md

 # Tkinter
-Mini projects writen with tkinter module.
+Mini projects written with the Tkinter module.